Organic Brown Rice Vinegar

 Once ready, the brown rice koji is combined with water and additional cooked brown rice and poured into vats to ferment.
 The koji enzymes convert the proteins, carbohydrates, and fats of the rice into amino acids, simple sugars, and fatty acids, then yeasts convert the sugars to ethyl alcohol.
 The end result is a thick sake called moromi that provides the base for Mitoku Organic Brown Rice Vinegar.

 The moromi is mixed with spring water and seed vinegar from a previous batch and poured into casks, where it is left to ferment for a few months and then to age and mellow for several more.
 Once aged, the vinegar is filtered through cotton, flash-pasteurized, and bottled.
-The long vinegar-making process takes roughly one year from beginning to end.

 Besides being a mainstay in salad dressings, pickling mixtures, and marinades, rice vinegar also perks up sauces, dips, spreads, and entrées.
 Japanese cooks add a little rice vinegar to cooked summer rice to prevent it from spoiling.
 To make beans more digestible, add a little vinegar to the cooking liquid once the beans are tender.
 Brown rice vinegar also enhances the flavor of grain, vegetable, and fish dishes.
 It can help balance salt and fats, and reduce cravings for sugary sweets.